 However we do not have a junior section of the society so full membership is only open to those of 16 and upwards.
 But we do offer a family membership class.
 (Friends and audience of any age are always welcome, subject to the suitability of the show in question!)

-If you are under 16 we can suggest some excellent local groups to develop your skills.
+If you are under 16 we can suggest some excellent local groups to develop your skills and we have occasional roles for a younger person.

 Be a Friend of CDS